Mango Tree (Thai) – Belgravia, LondonHALAL STATUS Halal chicken, lamb & beef • Prepped & cooked separately • Alcohol served

 Peculiarly, however, the “assorted mushrooms” were missing!
 Instead, there was an attractive line of chilli powder and some sea salt on the side which, if we’re honest, didn’t really bring much to the plate.

 Unlike its neighbour, the lamb, this poussin was perfectly executed.
-As soft and as tender as you’d like, these wings were marinated in what tasted like a peanut butter marination, with gentle heat to it that lingered pleasantly on the palette.
+As soft and as tender as you’d like, these wings were marinated in what tasted like a peanut butter marination, with gentle heat to it that lingered pleasantly on the palate.

 Equally impressive too was the salad accompaniment made up of carrots, papaya, and lightly pickled baby tomatoes that acted as a sort of palette cleanser.